December Family-Friendly Events Guide

 Mount Vernon, VA

-Join Mount Vernon for an evening of family-friendly fun and fireworks choreographed to holiday music.
-Before the fireworks begin around 8:15pm, take a stroll through the estate and enjoy the wintry lights of the gardens and the mansion, an 18th-century winter encampment, the working Blacksmith Shop, Christmas carolers, and Aladdin the Camel.
+Head to Mount Vernon for an evening of family-friendly fun and fireworks choreographed to holiday music.
+Before the fireworks begin around 8pm, visitors will be able to tour the recently restored first and second floors of the mansion.
+Additionally, they can take a stroll through the estate and enjoy the wintry lights of the gardens and the mansion, an 18th-century winter encampment, the working Blacksmith Shop, Christmas carolers, and Aladdin the Camel.
 Food will be available for purchase and a Winter Market will sell 18th century wares and crafts.
 Purchase tickets in advance.

 Waterskiing Santa